iamjoshuamabina/falcon/README.md

 <pre align="center">

-Image, Audio*, and Video* Forensics Software
+Falcon is an automated Image, Audio*, and Video* Forensics Software

 A project by students and their facilitating instructors at the College of Informatics, University of Dodoma, Tanzania.